WuerthPhoenix/tornado/README.md

 $ cargo build --release
 ```

-This will produce a smaller, highly optimized executables in the *src/target/release* folder.
+This will produce smaller, highly optimized executables in the *src/target/release* folder.
 If you intend to run benchmarks, assess or deploy Tornado in a production environment, this is the
 way you should built it.

 The issues of the Tornado build process can be grouped in three categories:
-- Tornado libraries: everything not in the the "spike" or "tornado" folder
+- Tornado libraries: everything not in the the "spike" or "tornado" folder.
+These are common Rust libraries used by Tornado and
+that can be imported by other projects as well.
 - Tornado executables: The crates on the "src/tornado" folder generate the Tornado executables.
 These are what
   you need to run and deploy Tornado.
-All these executables are suffixed with _tornado-_
+All these executables are suffixed with *tornado_*
-- spikes: The crates on the "src/spike" folder generate executables suffixed with _spike-_.
+- spikes: The crates on the "src/spike" folder generate executables suffixed with *spike_*.
 This are
   experimental crates not part of the Tornado architecture.

 ### How to Run Tornado
-To run Tornado you need to configure each of the Tornado executables as described in the individual
+To run Tornado follow the configuration instructions
+of the Tornado executables provided by the individual
 documentation pages:
 * [tornado_engine documentation](src/tornado/engine/doc/README.md)
 * [tornado_rsyslog_collector documentation](src/tornado/rsyslog_collector/doc/README.md)